 In any action in which subject-matter jurisdiction is founded on diversity of citizenship pursuant to 28 U.S.C. § 1332, the party asserting the existence of such jurisdiction shall, one week prior to the initial conference, file via ECF a letter no longer than 2 double-spaced pages explaining the basis for that party's assertion that diversity of citizenship exists and that the amount in controversy exceeds \$75,000.
 Where any party is a corporation, the letter shall state both the place of incorporation and the principal place of business.
 In cases where any party is a partnership, limited partnership, limited liability company, or trust, the letter shall state the citizenship of each of the entity's members, shareholders, partners, and/or trustees.
+See Fed.
+R. Civ.
+P. 7.1(a)(2).

 C. Pre-Motion Conference.
-Except in pro se cases, a pre-motion conference is required prior to the filing of any motion, except post-judgment motions, motions for reargument or reconsideration, motions for admission pro hac vice, motions for attorneys' fees, motions for remand, motions to appoint lead plaintiff and lead defense counsel in class actions, objections to Magistrate Judges' rulings, motions for sanctions, motions to withdraw as counsel, in forma pauperis motions, petitions to confirm or compel arbitration, or where a delay in filing might result in the loss of a right.
+A pre-motion conference is required prior to the filing of any motion, except in pro se cases, post-judgment motions, motions for reargument or reconsideration, motions for admission pro hac vice, motions for attorneys' fees, motions for remand, motions to appoint lead plaintiff and lead defense counsel in class actions, objections to Magistrate Judges' rulings, motions for sanctions, motions to withdraw as counsel, in forma pauperis motions, petitions to confirm or compel arbitration, or where a delay in filing might result in the loss of a right.